Ottoman–Habsburg wars: Little War

 As in the previous Austrian offensive, the return of the Ottomans forced the Habsburgs in Austria to go on the defensive.
 In 1532, Suleiman sent a massive Ottoman army to take Vienna.
-However, the army took a different route to Kőszeg.
-After a defence by a mere 700-strong force led by the Croatian earl Nikola Jurišić, the defenders accepted an "honorable" surrender of the fortress in return for their safety.
-The Sultan then withdrew, content with his success, and recognizing the limited Austrian gains in Hungary, while forcing Ferdinand to recognize John Zápolya as King of Hungary.
+However, the army took a different route to Kőszeg and was defeated at the Siege of Güns by a mere 700-strong force led by the Croatian earl Nikola Jurišić.
+Historians have argued that the siege was an excuse rather than a real reason for the caliph's retreat; Arguing instead that Suleiman was demoralized by the mobilization of a large Habsburg army personally commanded by Charles V, Ferdinand's older brother, in Vienna.
+After the Ottoman retreat, the Sultan was forced to recognize the Ferdinand's gains in Hungary, while forcing Ferdinand to recognize John Zápolya as King of Hungary.
 Tatar raiders plundered Lower Austria and carried off many people into slavery.
+However, a massive contingent of these Ottoman raiders was entrapped and annihilated at the Battle of Leobersdorf.

 While the peace between the Austrians and the Ottomans would last for nine years, John Zápolya and Ferdinand found it convenient to continue skirmishes along their respective borders.
 In early 1537, the Ottoman sanjak-bey of Bosnia, Gazi Husrev-beg, occupied the town of Požega in Slavonia.
 Ferdinand, under pressure from the local nobility, decided to respond by launching an offensive in Slavonia in 1537, sending one of his ablest generals to take Osijek.
 The siege failed and led to the Battle of Gorjani, which was another Ottoman triumph.
 Nevertheless, Ferdinand was recognized by the Treaty of Nagyvárad as the heir of the Kingdom of Hungary.

 After the death of John Zápolya in 1540, Ferdinand's inheritance was robbed, given instead to John's son, John Sigismund Zápolya.
 Attempting to enforce the treaty, the Austrians advanced on Buda where they experienced another defeat by Suleiman; the elderly Austrian General Wilhelm von Roggendorf proved to be incompetent.
 Suleiman then finished off the remaining Austrian troops and proceeded to de facto annex Hungary.
 By the time a peace treaty was enforced in 1551, Habsburg Hungary had been reduced to little more than border land.